 Bed bugs are small insects (about the size of an apple seed) with oval-shaped bodies and no wings.
 They usually come out and bite at night.
 It is possible for anyone, anywhere to experience a bed bug infestation, but they can be prevented and controlled.

 Blue-green algae blooms are a natural seasonal phenomenon that may appear in lakes, rivers and ponds.
 Some species have the potential to produce toxins which may be harmful to people and animals.
-Toxins are released into the water when the algae cells are damaged or begin to decay.
 Direct contact with the toxin can cause skin irritation and if ingested in higher concentrations, may result in vomiting, nausea, diarrhea and abdominal pain.

 The Porcupine Health Unit with the City of Timmins has notified the public about higher than normal levels of lead, arsenic and antimony in the surface soil in various areas of Hollinger Park.
 We acknowledge the potential risk of the presence of heavy metals however, want to reassure users that we do not expect any adverse health effects from exposure to the soil from normal use of the park.